Lead sourcing

 |---|---|---|---|---|

 Comparison reflects publicly listed features on each vendor’s site as of 2026.
-Capabilities marked “Partial” or “Limited” exist in some form but require additional seats, paid add-ons, or workarounds.
+Cells marked “Limited”, “Partial” or “Via external tools” exist in some form but need extra seats, paid add-ons, or a separate tool.
+Verify before each publish.

 Yes — when the tool is built for it.
 The accounts that get restricted are almost always the ones using older browser-extension automation that runs on a residential IP one day and a data-center IP the next, fires 200 identical messages in an hour, and leaves no realistic gap between actions.
 LinkedIn’s detection systems are pattern-matchers, not morality engines: they flag the pattern, not the intent.